 - Be lean and muscular.
 Building muscle and keeping your waist trim can improve your sleep (largely by preventing health problems that impair sleep).

+If you want more muscle-building information, we have a free bulking newsletter for skinny guys.
 If you want a complete hypertrophy program that includes lifting, diet, and even sleep optimization, check out our Outlift Intermediate Bulking Program.
 Or if you’re still new to bulking up, check out our Bony to Beastly Bulking Program (for men) or our Bony to Bombshell Bulking Program (for women).
 If you liked this article, I think you’d love our full programs.